HIPERFIT/aplcam/README.md

     should change the intensity.
 This parameter can be changed at runtime by the user using the arrow keys.

+To make a change, a filter should set the `image` variable to a new value.
+The value of `image` at the end of the program constitutes the new colour data.
+The size and rank of `image` should not be changed.
+Changes to `dims` and `factor` have no effect.

-If you want to add a filter, just put it in an `.apl` file.
+To add a filter, put it in an `.apl` file.
 The Makefile should automatically pick it up.